 |Office:||Trailer 936, 103-104|

-|Hours:||Wednesday and Thursday 4-6pm|
+|Hours:||Wednesday and Friday 4-6pm|

 |Office:||Trailer 936, 103-104|

-Lectures are Tuesday and Thursday from 2-3:15pm in PHELPS 3515.
+Lectures are Tuesday and Thursday from 11am-12:15pm in GIRV 2128.

-Discussion sections are Thursday at 9am in GIRV 2108 and 10am in BSIF 1217.
+Discussion sections are Friday at 2pm in PHELP 1440 and 3pm in PHELP 1444.

-The grade breakdown will be 40% projects, 20% midterm, and 40% final.
+The grade breakdown will be 40% exams/quizzes and 60% projects.

 Each student will have 3 "slip days" to use over the quarter.
 Using a slip day allows one project to be turned in up to 24 hours after the deadline.
 Slip days are automatically applied by the TAs upon late assignment submission.
 Slip days can only be used in 24 hour increments: turning in an assignment 30 minutes late uses a slip day.
 If all slip days are expended, a late assignment will not be accepted.
 Slip days may not be used on the last project of the quarter.

 Each student is responsible for their own work, and is expected to complete the assignment without collaborating with anyone else.
 High-level discussion of the concepts without anything specific to an assignment is OK.
 Talking specifically about the solution to an assignment or sharing code is not OK, with the only exception being your official code buddy.
 Violation of this policy can lead to an F on the assignment or, in extreme cases, an F for the entire course.
 When in doubt, refer questions to the professor or a TA.
 For more information on code buddies, see below.